tonethar/IGME-330-Master/notes/node-and-transpiling.md

 Try pasting the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.

+- You'll need to select the "Force All Transforms" checkbox under ENV PRESET section to see the full ES5 compatible code.

 ```js
 class Vehicle{
     constructor(year,numWheels){